zw0610/zw0610.github.io/notes-en/oneapi.md

 ## A better future

 The traditional wisdom tells us that the unity follow separations.
-I do wish the deep learning frameworks finally can fit in a universal design:
+I do wish the dl frameworks finally can fit in a universal design:

 ![universal](./oneapi/universal.svg)